HanyinWang/head_ct_classifier/README.md

 This data includes
 ```
-491 folders with multiple DICOM files
+491 folders with multiple DICOM files in each folder
 reads.csv -- labels from 3 readers
 ```